 - High-level site navigation menu that links to all of your web pages

-All of the above can be done without too much hassle.
-An SEO audit should also include extensive keyword analysis, auditing your Google+ business page (if you have one), on-page and off-page optimization, duplicate content, social media presence, citations, and so on.
+All the above can be done without too much hassle.
+An SEO audit should also include extensive keyword analysis, on-page and off-page optimization, duplicate content, social media presence, citations, and so on.

 Focus On Mobile

 Mobile devices are becoming ubiquitous in our everyday lives.
 The latest studies show that roughly 60% of all mobile device users search for local businesses at least once a day.
 This percentage goes up to 90% for weekly searches.
 The research results don’t stop here.
 Almost 80% of all local queries end up with a conversion.
 Knowing this information should be enough to make you rethink your entire website towards making it more mobile friendly.

 Behavioral signals, that count for around 7-10% in your local search ranking are an easy step to complete.
 Make it as easy as possible for your clients to call you.
 Add a “Call us” button, a link, or even an image linked to your phone number.
 Google tracks this closer than you would think.
 An easy-to-use calling option is just the first step.
 Use the various local and mobile web design techniques available in order to improve your mobile users’ experience.

 The schema markup is a type of structured data.
 It’s also one of the newest SEO techniques available.
 It uses several lines of code in order to make your website data more accessible to web crawlers.
 Since it’s newer than other SEO techniques, it’s going to put you ahead of your competition.